 The arrival centres (Ankunftszentren) were introduced in December 2015 with the aim of fast-tracking procedures.
 For this purpose, federal authorities (in particular, the branch offices of the BAMF) and regional authorities shall closely cooperate in the centres.
-At the beginning of 2020, 20 out of 58 branch offices of the BAMF were integrated in arrival centres in 14 different Federal States.35 The concept of arrival centres is not based in law but has been developed by business consultants under the heading "integrated refugee management".36 Accordingly, this method for fast-tracking of procedures must not be confused with the Accelerated Procedure introduced into law in March 2016.
+At the beginning of 2022, 18 out of 58 branch offices of the BAMF were integrated in arrival centres in 12 different Federal States.
+The concept of arrival centres is not based in law but has been developed by business consultants under the heading "integrated refugee management".
+Accordingly, this method for fast-tracking of procedures must not be confused with the introduced law in March 2016.